ahsank/ahsank.github.io/posts/ActorBasedSynchronization.md

 BM_cachecalc_queue/64            23.3 ms         21.7 ms           32
 ```

-Comparing to the previous benchmark, we see significant performance improvements.
+Comparing to the previous mutex based implementation benchmark, we see it is less performant.

 ## Boost Implementation